 Instructions

-- Put the milk into a medium sized pan (heavy based) over a medium heat.
-Split the vanilla pod and drop into the pan.
-Heat until warm
+- Put the milk and vanilla bean paste into a medium-sized pan (heavy-based) over a medium heat.
+Heat until warm.

 Making the ice cream using an ice cream maker